Sweet Caroline: United Kingdom

 Fans of the Northern Ireland national football team adopted the song as an anthem after it was played in the post-match stadium celebrations after defeating England in 2005.
 The song has been used at home games ever since.
 Northern Irish darts player Daryl Gurney began using the song as his walk-on song in 2015 for Professional Darts Corporation events, in tribute to the football team.

-On June 29, 2021, at the Round of 16 of the UEFA Euro 2020 championships, after the England national football team won 2–0 against Germany, England supporters amongst the 40,000 spectators who were present at Wembley Stadium remained and sang the song after the match.
+On June 29, 2021, at the round of 16 of the UEFA Euro 2020, after the England national football team won 2–0 against Germany, England supporters who were present at Wembley Stadium remained and sang the song after the match.
 The team manager, Gareth Southgate, remarked "So, to be able to send them home feeling as they do tonight, to hear them at the end ...
 I mean, you can't beat a bit of 'Sweet Caroline', can you?
 That's a belter, really."
 During post-match interviews, the team captain, Harry Kane, was visibly moved as he paused to listen to the singing crowd, remarking: "Yeah, it's special.
 I'm speechless, I don't know what to say."
 After their 2–1 semi-final win against Denmark, the England players led the crowd through a rendition of the song.

 The song was subsequently adopted by the England women's football team on their run to victory in Euro 2022, being played in the stadiums after each game as England won; Chloe Kelly, who scored the winning goal in the final, was being interviewed pitch side after the win but ran off with the microphone when the song started playing to sing along with the team.